Examples of contact mapping classes of infinite order in all dimensions: Introduction

 This paper focuses more precisely on the problem of the existence of infinite cyclic subgroups in $\ker(j_*\vert_{\pi_{0}})$.
-To our knowledge, the only known example of such phenomenon is given in \cite{Gom98,DinGei10}: in the first paper, Gompf observes that $\sphere{2}\times\cercle$, equipped with its unique (up to isotopy) tight contact structure $\xi_{std}$, has a contact mapping class of infinite order; starting from this remark, Ding and Geiges then prove in \cite{DinGei10} that $\ker(j_*\vert_{\pi_{0}})$ and $\pi_1(\ContStr{\sphere{2}\times\cercle},\xi_{std})$ are actually both isomorphic to $\integ$.
+To our knowledge, the only known example of such phenomenon is given in \cite{Gom98,DinGei10}.
+More precisely, in \cite[Remark at page 642]{Gom98}, using rotation numbers, Gompf argues that $\sphere{2}\times\cercle$, equipped with its unique (up to isotopy) tight contact structure $\xi_{std}$, has a contact mapping class of infinite order.
+Then, starting from Gompf's remark, Ding and Geiges prove in \cite{DinGei10} that $\ker(j_*\vert_{\pi_{0}})$ and $\pi_1(\ContStr{\sphere{2}\times\cercle},\xi_{std})$ are actually both isomorphic to $\integ$.